EngineerBetter/engineerbetter-hugo/content/blog/kthw.md

 In the YAML file pinned in the repo there's [a ConfigMap that defines the CoreDNS configuration](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/deployments/coredns.yaml#L48-L68).

 There's nothing in that ConfigMap that tells CoreDNS about any outside DNS servers, so it looks like we'll have to add something.

+### Solution 1 - `forward .
+169.254.169.254`

 Reading The F...riendly [(CoreDNS) Manual](https://coredns.io/plugins/forward/) yielded that we needed a simple one-liner to enable query forwarding.
-So, we edited the ConfigMap in-situ:
+So, we edited the ConfigMap in-situ to add config for the `forward` plugin, telling it to defer to the Google Cloud internal DNS:

 ```terminal
 apiVersion: v1